What are the side effects of botox anti wrinkle treatment?

 The treatment can last between 3-6 months.
 Your exact results will vary as it depends on how strong your muscles are and how fast your body is at breaking down the botulinum.
 The treatment will wear off gradually with full movement back in six months time.

-How much does botox in Glasgow Cost?
+How much does Botox in our Glasgow Clinic Cost?

 Botox treatment is often priced per area where each area refers to a group of muscles.
 Most commonly treated areas are frown, forehead and crows’ feet wrinkles.
 At Luxe Skin, we offer great prices on all areas and allow you to combine areas for a discounted price.
 One area costs £175, two areas are £250, and three areas are £325.